netshepsky/BuildSizeViewer/README.md

-# VRChat Build Size Viewer
+# Build Size Viewer
  A script for viewing the build size for VRC worlds and avatars after building.
- It's kinda ugly.
-So sorry about that.
-Made it for myself, but thought it might be handy for others!

 ## How To Use
-- Just place the file [BuildSizeViewer.cs](https://github.com/MunifiSense/VRChat-Build-Size-Viewer/releases/download/1.0/BuildSizeViewer.cs) into your Unity project in Assets/Editor.
+- Add VPM package ([https://vpm.voxint.net/](https://vpm.voxint.net/)) through VCC
-- Go to Window/Muni/VRC Build Size Viewer.
+- Go to Tools/VRC/Build Size Viewer.
 - Then build a world or an avatar in Unity, either for testing or upload.
 - Click Read Build Log.
-- TADA.

 ![Image of VRC Build Size Viewer](https://i.imgur.com/ImG0Ak9.png)